AlKhrulev/Manpages/markdown/git.md

 ### Determining Who Made Changes

+`git blame` by default only shows the *final* revision that modified each line.
+To see the *entire* history, you need to specify a range that encompasses the *single* line you're interested in.

+git blame -L 34,34 *fileName*
+:   get all revisions for a particular file line

 git blame -L 1,2 -L 8,11 \[-L ...\]
 :   Find who made the changes for multiple lines